bruno-yamada/bruno-yamada/knowledge-levels.md

 2. Did your labs and experiments, could do professionally given the time
 3. Can do it professionaly and be accountable
 4. You are good at it, co-workers looks at you for guidance
-5. You have presented conferences on it
+5. You have presented conferences on it, or written many articles
 6. Regional Expert
 7. Book Author
 8. You are on the guidance committee